StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Does Citi Self Invest charge account fees?

 Citi Self Invest does not charge monthly or annual fees, but there are incidental charges, such as transfers out and closing a retirement account.
-You can find a list of those charges here.
+Citi provides a list of those charges.

 About Citi Self Invest